Fast-growing Oxford University spin outs push city rents to new high

 Leading property consultants Bidwells look twice yearly at the office market in the Oxfordshire region and its latest research findings - released today - highlight an unsatisfied demand for offices in Oxford’s city centre.

-Rents hit £35 per square foot in the first half of 2018 with demand for office floor space now at record levels, with 1.2m sq ft of requirements from 68 registered occupiers.
+Rents hit £35 per sq ft. in the first half of 2018 with demand for office floor space now at record levels, with 1.2m sq ft of requirements from 68 registered occupiers.

 Oxford University spin out companies are expected to create around 500 extra jobs each year until 2025 and occupy at least 350,000 sq ft of office and laboratory space by then.